 On June 27, 2024, the Company issued 3,000,000 shares of Common Stock to facilitate a Draw Down Notice under the Share Purchase Agreement.
-As further described in Note 3, for accounting purposes, these shares are not considered issued as of June 30, 2024.
-The Company recorded on June 30, 2024, the remeasured estimated fair value of the forward contract liability of \$1,500 thousand for its requirement to sell up to 3,000,000 shares to the investor at 90% of the average closing price per share during the Draw Down Period.
-The investor subsequently accepted the Draw Down Notice for 840,000 shares and returned 560,000 shares to the Company for cancellation.
-The remaining 1,600,000 shares were retained by GEM to facilitate a subsequent Draw Down Notice.
+The Company recorded upon issuance a \$1,410 thousand fair value of the forward contract liability for its requirement to sell up to 3,000,000 shares to the investor at 90% of the average closing price per share during the Draw Down Period based upon the number of shares, the closing price per share of \$4.66 on June 27, 2024, and the 10% discount to be provided to the investor purchasing the shares from the Company.
+The fair value of the forward contract liability was remeasured to \$638 thousand at July 11, 2024, upon receipt of the Closing Notice from GEM, based upon the 840,000 shares accepted, the \$4.85 closing price per share, and a net purchase price per share of \$4.09 after the 10% discount provided to the investor, and the forward contract liability was eliminated.
+GEM returned 560,000 shares to the Company, which canceled those shares, and the remaining 1,600,000 shares were retained by GEM to facilitate a subsequent Draw Down Notice.